Johnny Manziel hospitalized for prescription medication issue, report says

 "He's fine and headed home," she said.

 Manziel revealed in February he had bipolar disorder.
-It was not immediately clear if the medication he took to treat his bipolar disorder was the reason for Monday's hospitalization.
+The former quarterback released a statement regarding his hospitalization.

+"Thank you for your concern and kind messages.
+Unfortunately, I had a reaction to an increased dosage in Lithium which I take for my bipolar disorder.
+It was a scary moment and I'm especially grateful for the staff at the hospital and all that they've done in the last 24 hours," he wrote.

 WOMAN'S $18 BET ON KENTUCKY DERBY DAY WINS $1.2 MILLION